joherold/traktor_x1/README.md

 Accessing the virtual device in Mixxx
 ----

 Mappings for the controllers need to be placed into ~/.mixxx/controllers.
 Mixxx can then open the device after we assigned the HID mapping in the preferences.
 The HID mapping in this repository showcases a few basic functions but is far from being usable.

-No changes are necessary to the source code for Mixxx 2.5.1 since access of Mixxx to hidrawX has been provided since using the hidraw backend of hidapi < https://github.com/mixxxdj/mixxx/pull/4054 >.
+It does not seem necessary anymore to the change the source code of Mixxx.
+Tested with Mixxx 2.5.1, using the virtual device worked out of the box.